The Foundation Stage at Harleston Church of England Primary Academy

 Numeracy – Whether they are counting shells, counting the stairs as they climb, spotting numbers on house doors, playing board games, or completing puzzles, your child will be developing problem solving and number recognition.

 Each Reception class has access to challenging but safe outside spaces where children can explore, climb, run, discover, gaze and think.
 We also deliver excellent outdoor learning opportunities and forest school activities where they have learnt the rules of forest safety, built dens, climbed trees, enjoyed hot chocolate and cookies around the camp fire, retold stories, been on magic adventures and hunted for mini beasts and wildlife.
 We provide opportunities to extend each child’s understanding and learning using resources that promote communication, well-being and creativity.
 Young children learn from everything around them – the people, the environment, the atmosphere, the rules and routines and their daily experiences.
 All aspects of children’s growth and development are woven together.
-We embrace the local community and all it has to offer and the children regularly meet and listen to inspirational visitors during our Values led Collective Worship, take part in Christian services at St John’s Church, visit the local library and enjoy a Summer school trip.
+In “normal” school years without the impact of Covid-19, we embrace the local community and all it has to offer and the children regularly meet and listen to inspirational visitors during our Values led Collective Worship, take part in Christian services at St John’s Church, visit the local library and enjoy a Summer school trip.

 Parents as Partners